SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/import-users.md

 1. Select the users you want to add.
 1. Select which company you want to add users to, in the **Add users to company** list.
 1. Select a role and primary group for the users.
 1. Click **OK**.
-The name of the new users will be displayed in the list.
+The name of the new users is displayed in the list.
 1. [Enter information about the user][1].

 <!-- Referenced links -->